timsun28/DataSciencePort/README.md

 ![DataCamp Courses](/images/DataCamp_courses.png)

 ##### Introduction to Python
-Because of my previous experience with Python, this course didn't really add much to my knowledge on Python.
+Because of my previous experience with Python.
+This course was not adding much to my knowledge in Python.

 ##### Intermediate Python for Data Science
-In this course I have gained experience working with Pandas, which was a great help during the rest of my project.
+In this course I have gained experience in working with Pandas.
+This was a great help during the rest of my project.
 This was also my first time working with matplotlib.
-This helped me to visualize my future findings in data science.
+This helped me to visualize my findings in data science.

 ##### Customizing plots
-I have continued to expand my knowledge on different ways of visualizing the given Data.
+I have continued to expand my knowledge in different ways to visualize the given Data.
-Because we only received raw email data from our Project owner it was difficult to visualize our data at first.
+It was difficult to visualize the data at first, because we only received raw email data from the project owner.
-After some experimenting I was able to convert the text to values that I was able to plot and that were helpful for the project.
+After some research I was able to convert the text to values that I was able to plot and which were helpful for the project.
 An example of this is the following graph depicting the amount of emails sent per month to the project owner about the noted categories.
-This graph gave us an the project owner a good visual overview of when emails were sent and the outliers.
+This graph gave us and the project owner a good visual overview of when emails were sent.
 ![DataCamp Courses](/images/email_categorien_per_maand.jpg)

 ##### Introduction and flat files
 For this course we only had to finish the first chapter.
-This chapter mostly teached me about different ways of reading our files.
+This chapter mostly taught me different ways of reading our files.
-At first we didn't have access to csv file and we had to work with text files for our project.
-This later changed when we received new exports.
+At first we did not have access to a csv file and we had to work with text files for the project.
+This later changed when we received transformed data in csv format.
-These exports could be easily imported into a Pandas dataframe.
+These exports could be easily imported into a Pandas dataframe, because of this course.

 ##### Writing your own functions
 This course was mostly basic knowledge for me as well.
-It didn't really help me much in the project, because I was already working with functions.
+It did not really help me much in the project, because I was already working with functions before.

 ##### Data ingestion & inspection
-This chapter mostly helped me understand the basic functionality from Pandas.
+This chapter mostly helped me understand the basic functionality of Pandas.
-Because I didn't have a lot of experience with Dataframes this course was really helpful to showcase the possibilities.
+Because I didn't have a lot of experience with dataframes this course was really helpful to show the possibilities.
-In our main project we mostly used pandas to store our data in.
+In our main project we mostly used pandas to store our data.

 ##### Exploratory data analysis
-This chapter wasn't as helpful as the others.
+This chapter was not as helpful as the others.
 This was mostly because the focus during the chapter was mostly on representing numeric values in graphs through the use of pandas.
-Because of the shape of our data in strings, we didn't have the ability to use this knowledge.
+Because our data consisted only of strings, there was no useful possibility to use this knowledge.

 ##### Python Data Science Toolbox (Part 2)
-This course wasn't really helpful for our project.
-However it was a nice refresh of using different methods to process large amounts of data.
+This course was not really helpful for our project.
+However it was an interesting course on using different methods to process large amounts of data.
 It was also the first time for me to use a generator in python.
-It was interesting to see the use cases for this function.
+The data for the project was not big enough, so it did not need to be loaded in chunks.
-I haven't used the data loading in chunks methods in our project.
-Our dataset was small enough for our laptops to load all the data at once.
+It was small enough for our laptops to load all the data at once.

 ##### Plotting 2D arrays
 For our project we mostly plotted accuracies and f1 scores to visualize the performance of a certain model or type of feature.
-This made it that the course about 2d arrays was interesting, but not very useful for our project.
+Therefore besides that the course about 2d arrays was interesting, it was not very relevant for the project.
 The issue I had with plotting function was that I always needed to look them up after I was done with the chapter.
-It was helpful to showcase the possibilities, but it will still take lots of practice to get used to the different functions and parameters.
+It was helpful to see the possibilities, but it will still take lots of practice to get used to the different functions and parameters.

 ##### Statistical plots with Seaborn
-This chapter was again not very useful for our project.
-It helped me to use seaborn and see the possibilities it can provide.
+This chapter was unfortunately not very useful for our project, but it helped me to use seaborn and see the possibilities it can provide.
-I wish I would have been able to use it in our project, but i will keep it in mind for future projects.

 ##### Cleaning Data in Python
-Because this course was mainly focused on numerical data analyses it wasn't as useful as I hoped it to be.
+Because this course was mainly focused on numerical data analyses it was not as useful as I hoped it to be.
 For our project we performed a lot of data cleaning.
-This mostly contained retrieving the email from a large file and cleaning our replies from all the emails.
+This mostly contained retrieving the email from a large file and cleaning the replies from all the emails.
-Because our data was all text I had to look elsewhere for ways to clean out the unnecessary data.
+Because our data was all text I had to look elsewhere for ways to clean out all the data except the body of the emails.

 ##### Statistical Thinking in Python (Part 1)
 This entire chapter was very useful as a way to practise working with a numerical dataset.
-However it was of no use for our project.
-As mentioned above, I wasn't able to convert text to meaningful numerical values.
+However I have not been able to use the knowledge in the project.

 ##### Supervised Learning with scikit-learn
 This was probably the most useful course in the entire Datacamp selection for our project.
 Especially the classification and fine-tuning your model chapters were very useful and gave clear instructions of ways to combat a certain issue.
 The chapter about fine-tuning your model helped us once we got our first model working with the data.
-It assisted me to find different ways on finding possibilities to improve the accuracy of our model.
+It assisted me to find different ways on finding possibilities to improve the accuracy of our predictive model.

 ##### Conclusion
-In the beginning DataCamp didn't really add anything to my knowledge on Python.
+In the beginning DataCamp did not really add anything to my existing knowledge on Python.
 It did help my project members progress and get a better understanding on what I was working on.
 Some courses were not related to our project.
-Because of this I wasn't able to put everything into practise.
+Because of this I was not able to put everything into practise.
 I did learn a lot from the courses and chapters that I will take with me to upcoming projects.

 ### Coursera